-Entry and Introduction
+Entry and Initiation

 If I understand correctly, then the gatekeepers, in essence, are the distractors of consciousness, guarded by predators.
 Destroying each of the distractors allows one to defeat a specific gatekeeper (subdue the power).